Johnny-Morgan/pickles/TESTING.md

     2. Easily recover my password if I forget it.

+        A 'Forgot Password?' link is provided below the sign in button.
+Clicking the link redirects the user to a password reset page.

         ![Forgot Password Gif](docs/testing_gifs/forgot_password.gif)

     3. Have a personalized user profile page so that I can view my order history and delivery information.